semanticdata/personal-website/README.md

 # [🦝 MiguelPimentel.do](https://miguelpimentel.do/)

 Personal website and blog.
 Contains a short list of my projects, blog posts, and tutorials.
-Built using [Astro Micro](https://github.com/trevortylerlee/astro-micro).

-A few adjustments were made to the original theme.
+A few adjustments were made to the original [Astro Micro](https://github.com/trevortylerlee/astro-micro) theme.
 Here's a short list:

-- Used "Email" instead of the actual email address under the "Let's Connect" section.
 - Created new "About" page.
 - Created new "Uses" page.
 - Created new "Tutorials" section.
-- Created new `LetsConnect.astro` component using the "Let's Connect".
+- Created new `LetsConnect.astro` component using the "Let's Connect" section.
+- Used "Email" instead of the actual email address under the "Let's Connect" section.

 ## © License